Common Types of Ticks in Virginia

 Ticks can be found everywhere in the summer months.
 Whether you’re going for a long hike outdoors or simply enjoying your own backyard, ticks can cling to exposed areas of your skin as well as hide in areas that are generally covered, such as your ankles.
-Aside from being parasitic nuisances, ticks transmit a variety of harmful diseases to you and your pets, including Rocky Mountain spotted fever and Lyme disease.
+Aside from being parasitic nuisances, ticks can transmit a variety of harmful diseases to you and your pets, including Rocky Mountain, spotted fever, and Lyme disease.
 In order to learn how to get rid of ticks properly and find the right tick control for you, it’s important to first learn how to identify ticks.

 Deer Ticks, or Blacklegged Ticks

 Deer ticks, also referred to as blacklegged ticks, are among the most active types of ticks year-round in the state of Virginia, and they’re also the most common.

 These ticks are the smallest breed in North America, so they can be difficult to spot.
 As adults, deer ticks can grow up to ¼ of an inch, which is about the size of a sesame seed!
 They have hard-shelled bodies and are solid orange-brown in color with dark black legs.

 Are deer ticks dangerous?

 Yes, these pests are dangerous to humans.
 They can easily latch onto you and can go virtually unnoticed if you don’t look close enough due to their small size.
 They do spread harmful diseases to humans like Lymes Disease, so it is important to remove them if you ever see one on yourself, a loved one, or a pet.

 Lone Star Ticks